ecloudvalley/Getting-start-AWS-SAM/README.md

 ## **Overview**

-The AWS Serverless Application Model (AWS SAM) is an open-source framework that you can use to build serverless applications on AWS.
+Serverless architecture is the way to build and run application without managing the infrastructure that enable you to build applications with increased agility and lower total cost of ownership.
+This reduced overhead lets developers reclaim time and energy that can be spent on developing great products which scale and that are reliable.

-A serverless application is a combination of Lambda functions, event sources, and other resources that work together to perform tasks.
-A serverless application is more than just a Lambda function-it can include additional resources such as APIs, databases, and event source mappings.
+A serverless application is a combination of Lambda functions, event sources, and other resources that work together to perform tasks. **AWS Serverless Application Model** (AWS SAM) is an open-source framework that you can use to build serverless applications on AWS.

-AWS SAM consists of the following components:
+**AWS SAM** consists of the following components:

-1. AWS SAM template specification: Specification provides a simple and clean syntax to describe the functions, APIs, permissions, configuration, and events that make up a serverless application.You use an AWS SAM template file to operate on a single, deployable, versioned entity that's your serverless application.
+1. **AWS SAM template specification**: <br />Specification provides a simple and clean syntax to describe the functions, APIs, permissions, configuration, and events that make up a serverless application.
+You use an AWS SAM template file to operate on a single, deployable, versioned entity that's your serverless application.
-2. AWS SAM command line interface (AWS SAM CLI): You use this tool to build serverless applications that are defined by AWS SAM templates.
+2. **AWS SAM command line interface**(AWS SAM CLI):<br /> You use this tool to build serverless applications that are defined by AWS SAM templates.
 The CLI provides commands that enable you to verify that AWS SAM template files are written according to the specification, invoke Lambda functions locally, step-through debug Lambda functions, package and deploy serverless applications to the AWS Cloud, and so on.

 ## **Scenario**

-In this lab, you will use AWS Serverless Application Model to build a simple serverless web application.
-This application can read and write item to DynamoDB table.
-When the data is written to DynamoDB, it will trigger Lambda function to write logs in CloudWatch.
+In this lab, you will use **AWS SAM** to build a simple serverless web application.
+With Amazon **Cloud9** as a development environment, define the resources required by application through AWS SAM template specification.
+Finally, deploy and test your application using **AWS SAM CLI**.
+This application can write data to **DynamoDB** table and read the data from it to the web page.

 <p align="center">
     <img src="images/001-SAM-Architecture.jpg" width="70%" height="70%">
 </p>